tigerfarm/tigchat/README.md

 - CHAT_SERVICE_SID : your Chat service SID
 - CHAT_API_KEY : your Chat API key
 - CHAT_API_KEY_SECRET : your Chat API key secret
-Key value pairs not required or used at this time:
-- AUTH_TOKEN : your Twilio account auth token (Available from Twilio Console, click view)
-- TOKEN_PASSWORD : your token password (Password is required to create tokens.
-The password can be any string you want to use.)

 Chat Client Application screen print: